tczpl/XBlock-BTC/README.md

 # Paper
 If it is helpful, please kindly cite our paper:

 Peilin Zheng, Xiapu Luo, and Zibin Zheng.
 "BSHUNTER: Detecting and Tracing Defects of Bitcoin Scripts."
-2023 IEEE/ACM 45th International Conference on Software Engineering (ICSE).
-IEEE, 2023.
+IEEE/ACM 45th International Conference on Software Engineering (ICSE).
+2023.

 Thanks!